reillyjodonnell/reillyjodonnell/README.md

 ## About Me 👀

-I'm a senior front end engineer currently spending time with Zig/ systems programming
+I'm a front end focused engineer currently spending time with Zig/ systems programming

 ## Connect With Me! 😊